-A longer burning time is not necessarily an indication of efficient operation.
+A longer burning time is not necessarily an indication of efficient insert operation.
 It is preferable to build a smaller fire that will provide three or four hours of heating than to fully load the firebox for a much longer burn.
-Shorter burn cycles make it easier to match the heat output of the stove to heat demand for the space.
+Shorter burn cycles make it easier to match the heat output of the insert to the heat demand of the space.